-We recommend using a total of four disks to run your Delphix Engine.
-One disk is used for the Delphix File System (DxFS) to ensure that its file systems are always consistent on disk without additional serialization.
-The other three disks will be used for data storage.
+Delphix recommends using four equally sized storage disks to run the Delphix Engine.
+This allows the Delphix File System (DxFS) to assure its file systems are always consistent on disk without additional serialization.
 This also enables the Delphix Engine to achieve higher I/O rates by queueing more I/O operations to its storage.

 Requirements Notes Azure Premium Storage - Premium storage utilizes solid-state drives (SSDs) - Devices up to 4096GB are supported - Maximum of 256TB is supported - I/O requests of up to 256 kilobytes (KB) are counted as a single I/O operation (IOP) for provisioned IOPS volumes - IOPS vary based on storage size with a maximum of 7,500 IOPS System Disk The minimum recommended storage size for the System Disk is 127 GB.

-Metadata Disk(s) The minimum recommended storage size of the Metadata Volume is 50 GB.
+Requirements Notes Metadata Disk(s) The minimum recommended storage size of the Metadata Volume is 50 GB.

-4.3.6.4 Extensions
+4.3.5.4 Extensions